Part Two: The Traditions

 The holy month of Ramadan intensifies all Sufi practices.
 From dawn to sunset, Muslims neither eat nor drink.
 The fast is obligatory, one of the five pillars of Islam.
 But for Sufis, it is also an opportunity for accelerated transformation.

 The imam al-Ghazali, the great Sufi theologian, described three levels of fasting.
+Outer form contains inner fire.
 The ordinary fast is simply refraining from food, drink, and marital relations, following the external rules.
 The special fast adds abstention from sins of the eyes, tongue, hands, and all other parts, the fast of the body entire.
 The elite fast is the fast of the heart, abstaining from worldly concerns and anything that might distance one from God.
-At this level, thinking about what you will eat at iftar is itself a breaking of the fast.
+Every thought counts as eating.
+At this level, thinking about what one will eat at iftar is itself a breaking of the fast.

 The suhur, the pre-dawn meal, is eaten before first light.
-The Prophet called it blessed, and waking for suhur is itself an act of worship.
-The quiet hour before dawn, the solitary preparation, the eating in darkness, this is intimate time with the Divine.
+The Prophet called it blessed, and waking for suhur is itself an act of worship : the body roused from sleep to receive nourishment in the liminal darkness before the fast begins, the nervous system in its most receptive pre-dawn state.
+The quiet hour before dawn, the solitary preparation, the eating in darkness: this is intimate somatic time with the Divine, the circadian boundary between night-rest and day-practice.
 The musaharati, the Ramadan drummer, walks through neighborhoods calling people to wake.
 The tradition traces to Bilal, the first muezzin, who roamed the streets of Medina at night.

 The iftar, the meal at sunset, breaks the fast.
-Traditionally it begins with dates, following the Prophet's practice.
-The moment of breaking is sacred: the body receives what it has been denied, and gratitude floods in.
+Traditionally it begins with dates : the natural sugars gently raising blood glucose after the day's metabolic depletion, the body receiving sweetness before any heavier nourishment.
+Sweetness prepares the system.
+Traditionally followed by the breaking prayer before the full meal, a practice that allows the digestive system to activate gradually rather than receiving a sudden overwhelming food load.
+The moment of breaking is sacred: the body receives what it has been denied, and gratitude floods in as the nervous system shifts from fasting's alert clarity into the parasympathetic ease of nourishment.
 The Prophet said there are two moments of particular joy for the fasting person: when they break their fast, and when they meet their Lord.
 The iftar is a taste of that meeting.

 ❧ ◆ ❧